Debug Failed Puppeteer Tests

 Interactive Session

-The interactive session feature helps you take control of your Puppeteer test while it is executing on the remote browser.
+The interactive session feature allows you to control your Puppeteer test while it is executing on the remote browser.

-- Execute the test, you will find the session running on the BrowserStack Automate dashboard.
+2. Run the test and view your session running on the BrowserStack Automate dashboard.

-- Click on the Start an interactive session link that appears in the video recording area. (refer to the screenshot above).
+3. Click the Start an interactive session link that appears in the video recording area as seen in the following image: Puppeteer interactive session on browserstack dashboard

-- Note, that your test script should have a breakpoint else the execution will keep on happening as per the new Puppeteer commands that keep on reaching BrowserStack.
+Important: Your test script should include a breakpoint; otherwise, the execution will continue according to the new Puppeteer commands that keep reaching BrowserStack.

 Video Recording